-When you first launch Mixbus, you will be presented with the Editor window.
-The editor window presents the Audio and MIDI tracks that make up your session.
+The first main window in Mixbus is the Editor window.
+The Editor window presents the Audio, MIDI and Cue tracks that make up your session.
 You can reorder, resize, and rename the tracks from the Editor window.

 Generally speaking, the Editor window provides all the features you need to edit your arrangement, while the Mixer window allows you to balance the sounds in the arrangement so they can all be heard.